Optical Comparators: Types, Applications, Considerations and More

 Geometric Dimensioning and Tolerancing (GD&T)

-GD&T (Geometric Dimensioning and Tolerancing) is a system used to communicate engineering tolerances and relationships through a set of symbols on engineering drawings and computer models.
-It describes the geometry of a part and its allowable variations, helping workers understand the required accuracy and precision while enhancing metrology practices.
+GD&T (Geometric Dimensioning and Tolerancing) is a standardized system used to communicate detailed engineering tolerances and geometric relationships through a defined set of symbols on technical drawings and digital models.
+This system describes a component's allowable variation in form, fit, and function—enabling manufacturers to produce parts that meet stringent specifications for assembly, interchangeability, and quality assurance.
+By clearly stating tolerances, GD&T enables precision measurement, effective quality control, and more efficient metrology practices.

 Horizontal Comparators